 However, it is baffling that candidates are not discussing terrorism other than in the Middle East, or that ISIS is not the only terrorist group that should be addressed.
 We are not the only commentators to notice this and find it troubling.

-According to Ballotpedia, a website that keeps track of where the candidates stand on the issues, only Ben Carson even mentioned Boko Haram, when he mentioned that he would travel to Nigeria, Kenya and Zambia at the end of 2015.
+According to Ballotpedia, a website that keeps track of where the candidates stand on the issues, only Ben Carson even mentioned Boko Haram, when he mentioned that he would travel to Nigeria, Kenya, and Zambia at the end of 2015.

 Carson suggested that he would visit these countries in order to observe the current economic situation and to see what effect Boko Haram was having on the people there.
-However, Carson cancelled the trip, citing security concerns.
+However, Carson canceled the trip, citing security concerns.
 The candidate has since dropped out of the race.